- About Us

 8. Behavior Modification Class – this class, taught by our Dietitian, will provide strategies to help you develop good habits for a healthy lifestyle after surgery.
 The clinic staff will give you more information on this mandatory class for our patients.

 9. Diagnostic Evaluations, if ordered by Dr. Lord (Lab Work, X-rays, EKG, EGD, Colonoscopy, etc.)

-10. Pre-Op Instructions: This instruction, taught by our Program Manager, will help you know what to expect immediately before and after your surgery.
-The clinic staff will give you more information on watching this video before your pre-op appointment with Dr. Lord.
+10. Pre-Op Instructions: This instruction will help you know what to expect immediately before and after your surgery.

 11. Pre-op Appointment With Dr. Lord and Pre-Admissions Paperwork.
 These are required office visits in our clinic and at Sacred Heart Hospital in Pensacola.
 If needed, we can try to schedule these both on the same day.